allyfx/allyfx/README.md

 # Hi!
 I'm Ally 👋🏼

 ## About me 🧑
-- 📱 I'm a Senior Software Engineer
+- 📱 Senior Software Engineer
-- 🚀 My goal is to become a Mobile Specialist
 - 💥 Love solving problems
 - 💎 I learn about everything (Video editing, Mixology, Robotics, Writting...)
 - 🤝 Love to help
-- 🎤 Host and creator of Space Cast & BugadoCast podcasts
+- ✌️ Curious and passionate about programming

 ## Fun facts ⚡️
 - 🐳 I love the sea and one day I intend to study marine biology.